Taritsyn/JavaScriptEngineSwitcher/NuGet/JavaScriptEngineSwitcher.ChakraCore/readme.txt

    =============
    RELEASE NOTES
    =============
-   1. ChakraCore was updated to version 1.5.1;
+   ChakraCore was updated to version 1.5.2.
-   2. Now for error processing are used the `JsGetAndClearExceptionWithMetadata` method instead of the `JsGetAndClearException` method.

    =============
    DOCUMENTATION